 I can’t find a single positive review that says WHY it’s good.
 It’s just “masterful direction” or “this is the way it really is.”
 The former could use some qualification, and the latter is absolutely true, but it still needs to coalesce into a story.
 Here’s the closest to an explanation: “the inert nature of the film brings strong focus to the little details of harrassment in the workplace.
 In a beautifully subtle way Green has brought strong focus to the daily battle of women everywhere.”

-Okay, but you can’t construct a building out of the giltwork.
+That’s to its credit in any given scene, but it’s not a narrative; you can’t construct a building out of the giltwork.
 The pervasive dismissal of the main character’s valid concerns proceeds all the way to her own father not hearing what she’s trying to tell him…yet somehow, still, none of that means anything when the character and the events have no bearing on each other besides trading dirty looks across the room.
 This film is all paint and no chassis.

 Back to Rotten Tomatoes.
 Paul S says, “If you’re looking for chase sequences, confrontation or frantic photocopying a’la Tom Cruise in The Firm then forget it.
 This film is a slow burn. “